AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

    - `PractitionerRole.identifier`
    - `ServiceRequest.identifier`

 Business identifiers will typically be a national identifier (ABN, Medicare Provider, IHI), registry / exchange service identifier (ETP, eRx), or local identifier (MRN, Placer Identifier).

-An identifier **SHALL** conform to the applicable HL7 AU Identifier Profile as per **ADHA-FHIR-IDENT-08**.
+[HL7 AU Australian Base Implementation Guide](http://build.fhir.org/ig/hl7au/au-fhir-base/index.html) publishes and maintains rules on how to exchange various business identifiers in Australia as a set of Identifier data type profiles, e.g. [AU PBS Prescriber Number](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-pbsprescribernumber.html).
+An identifier data element **SHALL** conform to the applicable HL7 AU Identifier Profile as per **ADHA-FHIR-IDENT-08**.

+While national and registry / exchange service identifiers will define the namespace to use when sending an identifier, a local identifier requires the organisation to define their own namespace when exchanging identifiers they manage.

 When constructing a local identifier it is preferable that an organisation uses their own local system identifier namespace but if that is not available then an organisation can use their HPI-O or ABN to construct a legal, globally unique identifier system for their local identifiers.